What Causes Stroke In Young People?

 Unhealthy DietThe American Heart Association recommends the DASH diet for heart and stroke prevention.

-ObesityObesity increases the risk of other stroke risk factors like high blood pressure and diabetes.
+ObesityObesity increases the risk of other risk factors like high blood pressure and diabetes.

-DiabetesDiabetes damages blood vessels and increases stroke risk.
+DiabetesDiabetes damages blood vessels and increases the risk.

-Excessive Alcohol UseExcessive alcohol consumption can raise blood pressure and increase stroke risk.
+Excessive Alcohol UseExcessive alcohol consumption can raise blood pressure and increase the risk.

 Illegal Drug UseThere is no safe level of illegal drug use.

-StressChronic stress can contribute to high blood pressure and other stroke risk factors.
+StressChronic stress can contribute to high blood pressure and other risk factors.

-Sleep ApneaSleep apnea can contribute to high blood pressure and stroke risk.
+Sleep ApneaSleep apnea can contribute to high blood pressure and risk.

 Maintain a healthy lifestyle: This means eating a healthy diet, exercising regularly, and maintaining a healthy weight.